ProyectosDeProgramacion/Proyecto-Alquiler/README.md

 - Dealership ("Concesionario.cpp") - Shows the customers all the vehicles available at the dealership.

-In this repository we include all the main code separated & afterwards merged in the Main Branch with the whole branches which belongs to each module.
+In this repository we include all the main code separated by each branch which belongs to each module & afterwards merged in the Main Branch.
 - Main Branch: 'main'

 Furthermore, we have the following branches that correspond to the two modules of the project that have been mentioned throughout the 'Daily Scrums’: More info by going throught the README.md of each branch.